bfsand100/flt_to_geotiff/README.md

 between .flt (raw list of nrow*ncol 32 bit floating point numbers) and .tif data files representing a single variable across a grid that is nrows by ncols in size.

-The package utilizes gdal libraries, qhich need to be available at the time of compilation.
+The package utilizes gdal libraries, which need to be available at the time of compilation.

 It is assumed that the .flt data file stores data in column-major order, starting